-Notify the State Archivist of any proposed transfer.
+Notify the Office of the State Archivist of any proposed transfer.
 Seek permission for transfer of custody and/or ownership if this is not included in the enabling legislation and/or contract.
 Ensure continuing retention and disposal of coverage of records.